As Thomas Dunmore Rodriguez explains:

 A theory of change is a hypothesis of how and why change happens, but this is rarely what a theory of change is in practice.
 Theories of change tend to have very little explicit theory, and hypotheses are often untestable or untested.
 Rather than a programme theory of how and why change happens, theories of change are commonly used as a process for organisations to agree upon how to translate part of their mission into a public strategy.

 Theories of change often get rolled into “strategic planning” or a “strategy refresh.”
-If you’re trying to capture the collective ambitious of a group, those ambitions are legion.
+If you’re trying to capture the collective ambitions of a group, those ambitions are legion.
 Particularly in any large organisation (like my previous employer, CARE), strategic plans are more about a restatement of mission and normative goals, and first and foremost a rebranding exercise.

 Theories of change as political settlements?